 - the right to block any Personal Data processing in violation of any applicable law

-If you are from the EU, you have rights (with some exceptions and restrictions) to:
+If you are from the European Union or similar jurisdictions, you have rights (with some exceptions and restrictions) to:

 - access your personal information.
 If you make this kind of request and we hold personal information about you, we are required to provide you with information on it, including a description and copy of the personal information and why we are processing it;